ydahal1/ydahal1/jokes.md

-I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
-It just goes from bad to worse.
+What is a tornado's favorite game to play?
+Twister!

 [
-Thu Sep 18 00:25:34 UTC 2025
+Fri Sep 19 00:26:37 UTC 2025
  ]